Shubhamcs155/Digital_Clock/README.md

 # Digital_Clock
 Digital Clock Project
-In this project I have created webpage showing current system time in analog clock style.
+In this project I have created webpage showing current system time with seconds in Digital clock style.